 We’re halfway.
 That was the automation tool cost.

-To know the automation cost, we also have to include the cost of RPA development.
+To know the automation cost, we also have to include the cost of RPA development services.

 It's a very straightforward calculation.

-The majority of RPA developers charge on an hourly basis, regardless of the process complexity and the type of software robot.
+The majority of RPA development companies charge on an hourly basis, regardless of the process complexity and the type of software robot.

 RPA developers’ hourly charges are somewhere around $40.

 Meaning, if the time required to automate a process is 200 hours (which is an average time to automate a process with low-to-medium complexity), the RPA development cost would be around $8000.

 You can now easily calculate the cost of automation.

 You can add values in these simple formulas and get an estimated cost.

 - If attended bots,